superPuero/kawa_ecs/README.md

 ## 🔍 Querying Semantics

-The `registry::query` method supports **variadic parameter matching** with a strict grouping system:
+The `registry::query` method is a **variadic parameter matching** system with a strict grouping system:

 ```
 [ fall-through..., required components..., optional components...]